 To configure disks for use with Automatic Storage Management:

-- 1. If necessary, install the disks that you intend to use for the disk group and restart the system. - 2.
-Enter the following commands to identify devices that are part of a logical volume manager (LVM) disk group:
+- 1. If necessary, install the disks that you intend to use for the Automatic Storage Management disk group and restart the system. - 2.
+To ensure that the disks are available, enter the following command: